On the road to success, what drives innovation?

 I learned that innovation is not a perfect journey.
 There are many unforeseen events that, at times, can throw us completely off course.
 To help oversee these obstacles, innovation can start from the simplest of ideas.
 All one needs is a business plan to support the idea, which doesn’t have to be flawless; we simply should follow it as best we can.
 Don’t consider your project a failure if unsuccessful on the first try.

 Innovation doesn’t necessarily come from having new ideas or good business plans.
 It’s more about our ability to be agile and iterate when our plans appear to be faltering.
 Here are some steps that help drive innovation:

 - Take what was successful in your original approach;

 On the road to success, what sustains innovation?
 It’s the desire to improve upon something, to having an idea that can influence change for the better for everyone.
 No matter our work environment, it’s about encouraging positive change, and for leaders to remind their teams that it’s about the team succeeding, not just one person.
 Understanding the need for change and communicating it with our teammates is a great way to incentivize innovation.

 You may be wondering: “How do you innovate in a public sector environment, when under both time and resource constraints?”
 It’s important to communicate your ideas at the highest level possible.
 Strive to cultivate a collaborative working environment, where every opinion matters.
+Learn how to be funny so you aren’t too harsh on your subordinates.
+At the same time, ensure that they’re completing their duties.
 Don’t focus too much on the steps needed to get there, but more on centering and communicating the desired end results.